Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 values, and (B) refer to specific horizons or depth intervals or to the whole soil profile.

-Similar *support*-effects show up in the horizontal, because soil observations at *point* locations are not the same as average or *bulk soil samples* taken by averaging a large number of point observations on a site or plot [@Webster2001Wiley].
+Similar *spatial support*-effects show up in the horizontal, because soil observations at *point* locations are not the same as average or *bulk soil samples* taken by averaging a large number of point observations on a site or plot [@Webster2001Wiley].